exercism/website-copy/tracks/swift/exercises/difference-of-squares/mentoring.md

 ## Common suggestions

 - Sometimes students will try to do all of the computations within the init method.
 This is not optimal when numbers get very large; the cost of computation starts to rise.
-So the use of lazy variables is strongly encouraged.
+So the use of lazy variables is strongly encouraged so that computation is only done if needed.
 - Encourage the use of reduce here.
 It's a perfect place to understand exactly what this function does and how powerful it can be.
 - In addition it is a great place to teach students about the power of ranges.
 You can assemble a range in a variety of ways, however the syntactial sugar of `...` is the simpliest and most straight forward.